-LCW is committed to providing Commissioners with cost effective, high quality Integrated Urgent Care services and to supporting them in the development and implementation of innovative service redesign for the benefit of our patients.
+LCW provides commissioners with cost effective, high quality Integrated Urgent Care services to support them in the development and implementation of innovative service redesign for the benefit of patients.

-Our Quality Account provides evidence of the steps that LCW has taken to demonstrate our clear commitment to providing responsive and high quality care in line with the expectations of the Care Quality Commission (CQC), NHS commissioning bodies (CCGs), staff and most importantly to our patients and users of our services.
+Our Quality Account provides evidence of the steps that we have taken to demonstrate our clear commitment to providing responsive and high quality care in line with the expectations of the Care Quality Commission (CQC), NHS commissioning bodies (CCGs), staff and most importantly to our patients and users of our services.

 LCW’s Quality Account gives examples of where the organisation has listened to our stakeholders, staff and the communities we serve.
 We look for evidence of good practice and share the learning from where we may have evidence that services could be improved based on our well established and accessible processes to act on feedback.
 We have also set out clear objectives for quality assurance going forward as we continue to innovate and respond to the requirements for a 24/7 service to fully meet to our patient’s expectations.

-LCW has a 25 year record as a safe and reliable provider of Out of Hours and unscheduled care when patient’s need services most and we have built our reputation by valuing and acting on the feedback from our patients and staff.
+LCW has a 25 year record as a safe and reliable provider of out of hours and unscheduled care services.
+We have built our reputation by valuing and acting on the feedback from our patients and staff.

-Should you wish to give feedback on any aspect of your experience as a patient or service user please contact:
+Should you wish to give feedback on any aspect of your experience as a patient or service user please contact us.

 Admission Avoidance Activities

-LCW works closely with both Commissioners and those in other healthcare sectors to prevent any unnecessary ambulance or hospital admissions.
-There are several activities which LCW is involved in to assist with this which are outlined below:
+LCW works closely with both commissioners and those in other healthcare sectors to prevent any unnecessary ambulance or hospital admissions.

 Reducing the number of inappropriate ambulances being arranged is a key area of focus.
-One method used is the validation of Category 3 and 4 ambulances which are the lower priority ambulance dispositions generated by Pathways (the clinical decision template used by the NHS 111 service).
+One method used is the validation of category 3 and 4 ambulances which are the lower priority ambulance dispositions generated by pathways (the clinical decision template used by the NHS 111 service).
 All category 3 and 4 ambulance dispositions are revalidated by a clinical member of staff to ensure that the appropriate level of care is offered to patients at the first time of asking.
-The clinical team revalidating patients is made up of staff with different skillsets including GPs, nurses and paramedics.
-Since Category 3 and 4 ambulance revalidation began category 3 & 4 ambulance referral rates have fallen to be consistently below 5% of total calls.
+The clinical team is made up of staff with different skillsets including GPs, nurses and paramedics.
+Since it began category 3 & 4 ambulance referral rates have fallen to be consistently below 5% of total calls.

 LCW has developed several alternative care pathways outside of the Clinical Assessment Service (CAS) to ensure patients are able to receive the appropriate care at the first time of asking.
 These alternative care pathways include:

-Closely aligned with Commissioners, we have developed different phone lines for healthcare professionals to be able to access expert advice to assist in their clinical decision making.
-They are :
+Closely aligned with commissioners, we have developed different phone lines for healthcare professionals to be able to access expert advice to assist in their clinical decision making including:

 * 5 – For paramedics unable to access a patient’s registered GP seeking the support of a GP

-* 6 – For clinicians in care homes unable to access a patient’s registered GP seeing the support of a GP
+* 6 – For clinicians in care homes unable to access a patient’s registered GP seeking the support of a GP

-* 7 – For health care professionals in the community unable to access patient’s registered GP seeking the support of a GP or wanting to arrange other care to take place locally.
+* 7 – For healthcare professionals in the community unable to access the patient’s registered GP seeking the support of a GP or wanting to arrange other care to take place locally.

 Digital Access to 111 – NHS Online

-LCW, working closely with NHS Digital, was one of the first providers to accept patients using NHS 111 online.
-NHS 111 online was created to advise users about what to do and where to go when they have an urgent medical condition.
+We were one of the first providers to accept patients using NHS 111 online.
+This online service was created to advise users about what to do and where to go when they have an urgent medical condition.
 If needed the user is called back by a clinical member of staff following the completion on an NHS 111 online assessment.